9 Money Mistakes That Could Wreck Your Retirement Plan

 Retirement is an important chapter of life, but there are so many financial pitfalls that retirees can make.
 If you fail to save enough for your retirement, this chapter could be filled with stress and anxiety as opposed to relaxing days spent traveling or in the garden.
-Take a look at these eight common money mistakes that can affect retirement, and be sure to avoid them as you prepare to transition out of the workforce.
+Take a look at these common money mistakes that can affect retirement, and be sure to avoid them as you prepare to transition out of the workforce.

 1. Failing To Plan